harrison-caudill/pylink/README.md

  * `pip install -r requirements.txt`

-Please note that in some cases, matplotlib's conts can be problematic (issue #2919).
+Please note that in some cases, matplotlib's fonts can be problematic (issue #2919).
 If that happens, you can fix it with:

 ```d=${HOME}/.matplotlib; mkdir -p ${d} ; cd ${d} ; fc-list```